javascriptor1/interactive-pricing-component-main/README.md

 - See hover states for all interactive elements on the page
 - Use the slider and toggle to see prices for different page view numbers

+- 10K pageviews / $8 per month
+- 50K pageviews / $12 per month
+- 100K pageviews / $16 per month
+- 500k pageviews / $24 per month
+- 1M pageviews / $36 per month

+If the visitor switches the toggle to yearly billing, a 25% discount should be applied to all prices.

 ### Screenshot

 ![](./screenshot.jpg)